MohammAAA/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

     Audio ---> Features --> Phonemes --> Words --> Transcript    # non-end-to-end system
     Audio ---------------------------------------> Transcript    # end-to-end deep learning system
     ```
-  - End-to-end deep learning gives data more freedom, it might not use phonemes when training!
+  - End-to-end deep learning gives data more freedom, it might not use phonemes while training!
-- To build the end-to-end deep learning system that works well, we need a big dataset (more data then in non end-to-end system).
-If we have a small dataset the ordinary implementation could work just fine.
+- To build the end-to-end deep learning system that works well, we need a big dataset (more data than in non end-to-end system).
+- the pipeline system does better when we have small dataset (3000 hours of data), but if we manage to get more and more data (ex.: 10000 to 100000 hours of data) then end-to-end module will be much better than pipeline. ((when you have a smaller dataset, the more traditional pipeline approach actually works as well or even better than end-to-end, and we need a large dataset before end-to-end approach really shines)).
 - Example 2:
   - Face recognition system:
     ```